 I’m Peter Shallard, founder of Commit Action, and for the last 6 years our team has conducted weekly one-to-one conversations with thousands of entrepreneurs working in varying states of isolation.

 We’ve collected data on their focus and productivity habits.

-We know exactly what tactics for boosting effectiveness work best.
+We know exactly which tactics work best for boosting effectiveness in an isolated environment.